 FINISHES: Interior surfaces are generally finished smooth (basement floor, garage, sometimes porches and patios).
 A smooth finish allows for easy maintenance.
 Please be aware that smooth finishes are VERY slippery when wet.
 Exterior concrete such as walks, and driveways are broom or swirl finished.
 A broom finish is less slippery and designed to be walked upon even when wet.
 Stamped surfaces and stained surfaces are sealed to help maintain the beautiful characteristics of the color and design.
 The sealer used will cause a slippery surface when wet.
 Please view the information provided below regarding the use and importance of sealers.
 Additionally, surfaces which are stamped or stained will require maintenance; how frequently is out of our control.

 THE DO NOT'S: 1) Do not drive on "new" concrete for at least 28 days.
 2) Do not allow water to drain beneath the slab as this may cause settlement cracks.
 3) Do not use salt or other de-icing chemicals on the concrete (This is especially harmful during the first winter).
 If at all possible, hose off your car of any street salt before parking on concrete.
 4) Do not allow your dog's urine (on your decorative concrete) to cycle through the numerous freeze-thaw cycles during the winter.
-Dog urine is extreme acidic and can cause damage to your decorative concrete.
+Dog urine is extremely acidic and can cause damage to your decorative concrete.
 We recommend cleaning it as soon as you witness it.
 5) Do not allow fertilizers to come in contact with surface if concrete